Why are cows in barns?

 Reasons dairy farmers house our cows in barns:

 - We can control their environment.
-Remember the heat we faced this summer and the harsh winter a few years ago?
+Michigan can have intensely hot summers and very harsh winters.
 Cows don’t like extreme heat in the summer or the wind during the winter.
 We keep them in barns to ensure they have the right temperature, so the wind stays off them, and the sun isn’t shining on their backs.

 - Speaking of the sun, did you know cows can get sunburnt?
 I haven’t met a cow yet who could apply sunblock, so we keep a roof overhead to ensure they are protected from the sun’s rays.